Travel guide

 • Buying a local SIM in the destination country.

-• Activating a data eSIM before leaving, which works with local destination rates.
+• Activating a data eSIM before you leave, which works with local destination rates.

 The key is that in none of these three cases does your home operator participate in data billing.
-This is why the experience is radically cheaper and more predictable than conventional roaming.
+That's why the experience is radically cheaper and more predictable than conventional roaming.

-It is important not to confuse "without roaming" with "without coverage".
-You can have an excellent 4G or 5G signal abroad and still not be paying roaming, as long as data traffic flows through a different line than your usual operator.
+It's important not to confuse "without roaming" with "without coverage."
+You can have excellent 4G or 5G signal abroad and still not be paying roaming, as long as data traffic flows through a different line than your usual operator.

-If you want to delve deeper into the technical comparison between both options, read our guide on eSIM vs roaming.
+If you want to delve into the technical comparison between both options, read our guide on eSIM vs. roaming.

 Why traditional roaming is expensive